tnessn/docsify/en-us/[English]-Installation-Instructions.md

 ```

-After the installation, the binaries and other components of the package should be installed to `/usr/bin/PlatON/`
+After the installation, the binaries and other components of the package should be installed to `/usr/bin/`

-### Installing using debian package
+### Debian package based installation

 Download the `.deb` package and then install.